Last Updated on Samuel Franklinby

 Utilising primarily rifles the Sharpshooter can also use the hard hitting Rail Gun, crossbows and pistols to dispatch ZEDs for the team and also stop them in their tracks through utility.
 This gives the Sharpshooter class perk a clear role to play in terms of managing large ZED threats and damage output which is focused around using headshot mechanics.
 Your perks support this with the Sharpshooter having a narrow set of passive perk bonuses that include headshot damage, recoil reduction and weapon switch that allow you to land consecutive headshots and swap weapons for the task at hand.
 The trade off for this overwhelming power is a lack of survivability, ammunition capacity and overall effectiveness at close range which means you need a solid team behind you when playing as this class.
 The two main pathways when playing as the Sharpshooter involve leaning heavily into hard hitting guns and stun power for bringing down terrifying ZED threats or leaning towards a generalist build that sacrifices some of this power for greater enemy flexibility.

-With this Sharpshooter build guide players will have the necessary starting point to create their own preferred loadout catered to personal preferences.
+With this Sharpshooter build guide players will have the necessary starting point to create their own preferred loadout catered to personal KF2 preferences.
 This page includes details of general Sharpshooter tips, strategy, perks and weapon loadout combinations that are favoured by the community meta as they are optimal in the vast majority of situations.
-While these choices are superior most of the time Killing Floor 2 has a variety of challenges and factors that knowledgeable players should always consider as some niche options are effective in the right circumstances.
+While these choices are superior most of the time Killing Floor 2 has a variety of challenges and factors that knowledgeable players should always consider as some alternative niche options might be effective in the right circumstances.

 Killing Floor 2 Sharpshooter Strategy and Tips